 How big a decision is choosing the photographer who will document my once-in-a-lifetime day?

-My ideal bride is the one for whom the choice of her photographer is the most important decision she makes when it comes to planning her big day.
-She wants a photographer who can capture the fun, love, and emotion of the day.
+For my couple it is among the most important decisions they make when it comes to planning their big day.
+They want a photographer who can capture the fun, love, and emotion of the day.
 Any photographer can capture posed pinterest shots.
-My brides want someone who can capture authentic moments.
+My couples want someone who can capture authentic moments.
 Looking forward, I want you to able to look at your album with your kids and grandkids in 20, 30, or 40 years, and actually see the way you felt the day you married the love of your life.

 When should we book you?

 As soon as you've decided that you like my style.
-I'm mostly filled for 2018, and I have several weddings booked for 2019.
+I'm filling for 2019, and I have several weddings booked for 2020.
 Summer dates fill up quickly.
-Unfortunately I cannot hold a date until I have a signed contract and 50% non-refundable deposit, and I cannot tell you if someone else is looking at your date.
-It is first come, first served.
-It is the only fair way I can do it.
+Unfortunately I cannot hold a date until I have a signed contract and 50% non-refundable deposit.

 How many weddings have you photographed?